ornob011/doctors-portal-server/README.md

 # doctors-portal-server
 ## Back-End for Doctors-Portal Client Side
 Simple backend created with Node.js.
 Mainly it sends and stores data it is getting from the cliend-side.
+MongoDB is used as the database

 Technology used:\
 \